foldingcash/DistroApi/docs/README.md

 ## Getting Started

 This is a C# implementation for downloading FAH statistics on a scheduled basis, parsing and loading the statistics into a database, and parsing metadata out of a FAH user's name.
+An API is used to expose the data in the database.

 ## Prerequisites